 Check the schedule for toddler and preschool-aged story times.
 The National Air and Space Museum, National Museum of the American Indian, and National Gallery of Art all have special programs geared towards children ages 7 and under at various times during the year.
 Traveling to Washington DC with preschoolers?
 The National Gallery of Art has some of the best programming for the preschool and early elementary age group during the months of June and July.

 For a change of pace after visiting some memorials, head over to one of the museums at The Mall to watch an IMAX movie.
 Alternatively, check out a children’s theater performance.
 From the Discovery Theater in the National Mall to Puppet Co. shows in Glen Echo Park just outside the city in Maryland, there are plenty of live, kid-friendly performances showing nearly every day in the D.C.
 Metro area.

-The National Zoo is often a top recommendation when visiting Washington D.C. with young children.
+The National Zoo is often a top recommendation when visiting DC with toddlers.
 While the zoo is guaranteed to wear out both you and your young children with its hilly terrain, it may well be worth it.
-I made my first visit to Washington D. C. as a six-year-old and remember only a few things -breaking my parent’s camera in front of the Air and Space Museum, waiting in long lines at the White House, and the highlight of the trip, seeing those adorable pandas from the National Zoo.
+I made my first visit to Washington DC as a six-year-old and remember only a few things.
+I remember breaking my parent’s camera in front of the Air and Space Museum and waiting in long lines at the White House.
+However, the highlight of the trip was seeing those adorable pandas from the National Zoo.

 Looking for fun for the older set while in Washington, D.C.?
 Don’t miss our Top 10 Things to Do with Kids in Washington, D.C. and check out The Ultimate Guide to Washington, D.C. for tour recommendations and more!